-The District received donated capital assets in fiscal 2014-2015.
-Two new water and sewer main extensions, one in the Meadow Village for the Morning Sun Condominium Complex and one in the Town Center for the Town Center Avenue North development project.
-The total for the sewer system was \$44,890 and the total for the water system was \$171,296.
+The District received donated capital assets in the form of water and sewer extensions in fiscal 2015-2016.
+There were two new water and sewer main extensions donated to the District.
+The first sewer extension was in Spanish Peaks Resort, Phase 8A.
+The second sewer extension was in South Fork Phase 5,6 and 7.
+The first water extension was for Tract A1 the parcel below the sewer ponds.
+The second water extension was for the South Fork Phase 5, 6 and 7.
+The total for the sewer system was \$1,103,826 and the total for the water system was \$439,666.
 Donated capital assets are the water and sewer extensions as well as other infrastructure required to install and complete new construction projects and subdivisions within the District.
 All donated capital assets are acquired by the District through formal transfer agreements which are recorded at the appropriate county office.
 The District requires a two-year warranty on the assets transferred in the form of cash or letter of credit as warranty security.
 The warranty security amount is 10% of the cost basis of the assets transferred to the District.
 The contributed assets are then recorded as either water or sewer assets on the books of the District and depreciated accordingly.
 The recorded value of the asset is recognized as income in the year of acceptance.
 The District also booked an additional \$6,000 in donated capital assets for the Big Sky Search & Rescue Building agreement but the District does not depreciate the asset.

-The District's total net position at June 30, 2015 was \$42,105,707.
-The total amount includes \$28,329,557 invested in capital assets, net of related debt, \$13,171,142 in unrestricted assets which includes cash, and \$605,008 restricted cash for debt service.
-The total represents an increase of \$1,259,210 over the prior fiscal year total.
-The invested in capital assets, net of related debt decreased by \$277,479 due to asset depreciation exceeding asset additions.
-The unrestricted portion increased by \$1,576,769 due primarily to an increase in cash.
-The restricted for debt service category decreased to \$605,008 from \$645,088 due to variance in tax receipts.
+The District's total net position at June 30, 2016 was \$44,926,146.
+The total amount includes \$29,864,546 invested in capital assets, net of related debt, \$14,473,295 in unrestricted assets which includes cash, and \$588,305 restricted cash for debt service.
+The total represents an increase of \$2,820,439 over the prior fiscal year total.
+The invested in capital assets, net of related debt increased by \$1,534,989 due to asset additions exceeding asset depreciation.
+The unrestricted portion increased by \$1,302,153 due primarily to an increase in cash.
+The restricted for debt service category decreased to \$588,305 from \$605,008 due to variance in tax receipts.